kubernetes/enhancements/keps/sig-network/4969-cluster-domain-downward-api/README.md

 ## Proposal

-Add a new field mapping into the Downward API mechanism, that lets containers retrieve the cluster domain name.
+Add a new field to the Pod status, containing the cluster domain suffix.
+It should also be accessible via the downward API and `EnvVarSource.fieldRef`.

 <!--
 This is where we get down to the specifics of what the proposal actually is.